simenihlen/dat110-project2-mom-startcode/README.md

 The figure below gives an overview of the PB-MOM that is to be implemented:

-The client-side of the PB-MOM consists of *publishers and subscribers* that can create/delete topics, subscribe/unsubscribe to *topics*, and *publish* messages to topics.
+- The client-side of the PB-MOM consists of *publishers and subscribers* that can create/delete topics, subscribe/unsubscribe to *topics*, and *publish* messages to topics.
 When a publisher publishes a message on a given topic, then all currently connected clients subscribing to the topic is to receive the message.

-The server-side is comprised of a *Broker* that manages the connected clients (publishers and subscribers), topics and subscriptions, and which acts as an intermediate responsible for publishing messages to the subscribers of a given topic.
+- The server-side is comprised of a *Broker* that manages the connected clients (publishers and subscribers), topics and subscriptions, and which acts as an intermediate responsible for publishing messages to the subscribers of a given topic.

 ![](assets/markdown-img-paste-20200218140925961.jpg)

 The project is comprised of the following main tasks:

-**Task A.** Implement classes for the messages to be used in the publish-subscribe protocol between clients and the broker (server).
+- **Task A.** Implement classes for the messages to be used in the publish-subscribe protocol between clients and the broker (server).

-**Task B.** Implement the *storage* of topics and subscriptions in the broker, and the *dispatcher* responsible for processing of publish-subscribe messages received from connected clients.
+- **Task B.** Implement the *storage* of topics and subscriptions in the broker, and the *dispatcher* responsible for processing of publish-subscribe messages received from connected clients.

-**Task C.** Application of the PB-MOM for implementing a small IoT system in which a sensor (client) publishes the current temperature on a temperature topic to which a display (client) is subscribing (see also lab-exercises from earlier weeks and project 1).
+- **Task C.** Application of the PB-MOM for implementing a small IoT system in which a sensor (client) publishes the current temperature on a temperature topic to which a display (client) is subscribing (see also lab-exercises from earlier weeks and project 1).

-**Task D.** Experiment with PB-MOM for implementing the ChApp (Chat Social Network Application) where users can send short messages to each other via topics similar to what is found in many social network applications.
+- **Task D.** Experiment with PB-MOM for implementing the ChApp (Chat Social Network Application) where users can send short messages to each other via topics similar to what is found in many social network applications.

-In addition, there are two optional - and more challenging task for those interested in taking the project a bit further.
+In addition, there are two optional - and more challenging task for those who interested in taking the project a bit further.

-**Task E.** Extend the broker such that if a subscribing client is currently disconnected and later reconnects, then the client will be provided with the messages that may have been published on the topic while the client was disconnected.
+- **Task E.** Extend the broker such that if a subscribing client is currently disconnected and later reconnects, then the client will be provided with the messages that may have been published on the topic while the client was disconnected.

-**Task F.** Extend the broker from being single-threaded to being multi-threaded having a dispatcher thread for handling each connected client.
+- **Task F.** Extend the broker from being single-threaded to being multi-threaded having a dispatcher thread for handling each connected client.

 **Task E is most likely easier than Task F**